 Anthropic is essentially offering to fill that moat for free.
 The import tool accepts exported data from other chatbots, allowing users to bring over the personal context their previous AI has collected.
 According to The Verge's report, the feature has been available in some form since October but is now getting a full rollout with enhanced capabilities.

 The timing isn't accidental.
 The chatbot wars have entered a new phase where raw model performance is converging.
-GPT-4, Gemini, and Anthropic's Claude 3.5 Sonnet all deliver impressive results on most tasks.
+OpenAI's GPT-4, Google's Gemini, and Anthropic's Claude 3.5 Sonnet all deliver impressive results on most tasks.
 When the core product becomes commoditized, companies compete on friction - or in this case, removing it.